 As a dog grooming apprentice, you will be employed in a dog grooming environment, to allow you to gain those crucial, hands-on practical skills and experience in a working environment.
 You will also benefit from a range of online learning, including virtual demonstrations from our experience, ambitious and knowledgeable lecturers.
 In addition to this you will also earn a wage while gaining your formal apprenticeship qualification.

 Find out more about what to expect from a career as a dog groomer by visiting our Ultimate Guide to a Career in Dog Grooming.

 Attendance: No college attendance required.
-However, you will need to be available online every Wednesday from 1pm-4pm for virtual learning.
+However, you will need to be available for one afternoon of online virtual learning per week, this will be discussed and confirmed at interview.
 Please note you will be assessed at your place of work by an external assessor.

 Start dates: Start anytime

 Non apprentice option: City & Guilds Level 2 Certificate for Dog Grooming Assistants

 - Grow your business: Affordable way to expand and develop your business

 - Cost effective: Provide valuable opportunities and support the industry whilst minimising recruitment and training costs

 - Enhanced reputation: Provide your clients reassurance by investing in staff who are dedicated to learning and show them that you support your industry